Your Privacy at Mackenzie Health

 Privacy Policy

-All personnel are required to comply with Mackenzie Health’s Privacy program as direction in protecting both Mackenzie Health’s reputation and preserving individuals’ safety, while ensuring delivery of care.
+All Mackenzie Health team members are required to comply with Mackenzie Health’s Privacy program as direction for protecting patient and team member information and supporting Mackenzie Health’s reputation for excellence, leadership, and empathy.
 This policy applies to all personal (including, but not limited to, health) information (“information”) owned by or entrusted to Mackenzie Health (MH).

-Governance documentation is the set of documents documenting MH’s governance when related to the Privacy program.
-It includes, but is not limited to, the policies and procedures necessary to the efficiency of the program.
+Governance documentation is the set of documents documenting Mackenzie Health’s governance when related to the Privacy program.
+It includes, but is not limited to, the policies and procedures necessary for the efficiency of the program.

-Individual means any individual entrusting MH with their information like, but not limited to, patients, families, personnel etc…
+Individual means any individual entrusting Mackenzie Health with their information like, but not limited to, patients, families, hospital team members, etc.

-Information is any personal information or personal health information owned, used by or entrusted to MH.
+Information herein refers to any personal information or personal health information owned, used by, or entrusted to Mackenzie Health.

-Privacy Specialists means MH personnel supervised by the Privacy Office who possess the required Privacy professional designations, training and/or experience.
+Privacy Specialists means Mackenzie Health hospital team members supervised by the Privacy Office who possess the required Privacy professional designations, training and/or experience.

 The Privacy program will use the 10 Privacy Principles established by the Canadian Standards Association's Model Code for the Protection of Personal Information as its foundation.